dfpinzon/TDAML/Home.md

 # Persistent homology

-For Henry's "introduction to persistent homology" slides from the ICERM TRIPODS bootcamp, please see http://www.math.colostate.edu/~adams/talks/AnIntroductionToAppliedAndComputationalTopology.pdf
+For Henry's "introduction to persistent homology" slides, please see http://www.math.colostate.edu/~adams/talks/AnIntroductionToAppliedAndComputationalTopology.pdf

 We will be using Ripser (https://github.com/Ripser/ripser) in this tutorial.
 Some slides about how Ripser works are available at http://ulrich-bauer.org/ripser-talk.pdf.